-Moles live in dens underground—under trees, sidewalks, and buildings—with a network of tunnels connected to them.
+Moles live in dens underground—under trees, sidewalks, and buildings—with a network of tunnels connected.
 A mole can dig up to 15 feet an hour, and tunnels aren’t used repeatedly, sometimes only once.
 The surface tunnel ridges are for hunting.
 The molehills are created by excavated dirt as they build their burrows.
 Moles hunt both day and night.
 Moles are always underground, so the evidence they exist is the tunnels and hills.

-What’s a Vole?
+What’s A Vole?

 Voles are rodents in the same family as mice and rats.
 They are prolific breeders, producing four to six litters a year with two to five voles per litter.
 Their life span is two years.
 They measure 3”-4” and can live above ground or below ground.
 They’re called meadow mice, pine mice, and field mice.
 They eat grasses, roots and tubers, and fruits, seeds, and bark.
-They spend most of their time in tunnels foraging and often in tunnels left by the moles.
+They spend most of their time in tunnels foraging and sometimes in tunnels left by the moles.
 They prefer the underbrush of shrubbery and tall grasses to avoid predators.

-Voles live in underground burrows that are identified by a small hole generally at the base of a tree or in a lawn, but they won’t have the pile of dirt next to it as mole holes do.
+Voles live in underground burrows identified by a small hole, generally at the base of a tree or in a lawn, but they won’t have the pile of dirt next to it as mole holes do.
 They also produce runways in the lawn or flower beds that are a few inches wide.
 But mostly, you’ll know you have them by the damage done to your plants.
 When a tree or shrubs start dying, and there appears to be no reason why pulling up the plant and examining the roots almost always shows vole damage.
 Often there is no root structure left.

-Voles eat all year but luckily are considered cyclical reaching peak population in three to six years and then leveling off to lower numbers.
+Voles eat all year but luckily are considered cyclical, reaching peak population in three to six years and then leveling off to lower numbers.

 You may have heard it all when it comes to repelling moles and voles.
 The solutions range from chewed chewing gum placed in the molehill to used kitty litter placed in random spots inside tunnels.
 And just FYI, if you were thinking mothballs, don’t.
-Using mothballs is illegal and can harm people, pets and the environment.
+Using mothballs is illegal and can harm people, pets, and the environment.
 Check out the information here from the National Pesticide Information Center.